akashrpo/SubjectInformer/README.md

 Subject Informer Android App:

-This app is made as an college project where teachers can upload the marks and students and view it.
+This app is made as an college project where teachers can upload the marks and students can view it.

-Developed By:

-Akash Gupta,
-Akash Singh,
-Devesh Pradhan.